-Sample System Block Diagram - Shown below is a simple block diagram for a photovoltaic electric generation system which interconnects with the BCL&P electrical system.
+Sample System Block Diagram - Shown below is a simple block diagram for a NET Metered photovoltaic electric generation system which interconnects with the BCL&P electrical system.

-Feed In Tariff Production Meter Base
+NET Metered Production Meter Base

-The customer is required to provide and install meter bases in-line between the inverter disconnect switch and the customer's service entrance cable.
-BCL&P will provide the meters and will monitor the total electrical generation of the photovoltaic system.
-The location of the meter bases for the Feed In Tariff Production Meters must be approved by BCL&P prior to construction.
+The customer is required to provide and install a meter base in-line between the inverter disconnect switch and the customer's service entrance cable.
+BCL&P will provide the meter and will monitor the total electrical generation of the photovoltaic system.
+The location of the meter base for the NET Metered Production Meter must be approved by BCL&P prior to construction.